MannyJann/Channel-management/README.md

 # Channel-management
-this bot is intended for channel management, to be more precise, then this bot is intended for scheduling publications in the channel
+This bot is intended for channel management, to be more precise, then this bot is intended for scheduling publications in the channel.
+Project not completed yet and in the project presented bugs